kotamine/piecemealR/docs/01-Introduction.md

 <img src="01-Introduction_files/figure-html/unnamed-chunk-37-1.png" width="672" />

 The point estimates should be *approximately* close to what we would obtain if we regress `air_time` on the fixed effects of `carrier`, `dest`, and `time_hour`.
-However, the standard errors are not correctly displayed in the table because the centered variable has less total variation compared to the original `air_time` variable.
+However, the standard errors are not correctly displayed in the table because the centered variable has a smaller total variation compared to the original `air_time` variable.
 (Correct standard errors can be obtained, for example, through a bootstrapping technique.)

-Overall, we see again a tendency that low-cost carriers like Sky West Airlines, Virgin America, Frontier Airlines, and Air Tran show particularly longer air time than United Airlines.
+Overall, we see again a tendency that lower-cost carriers like Sky West Airlines, Virgin America, Frontier Airlines, and Air Tran show particularly longer air time than United Airlines.
 Jet Blue Airways, another low-cost carrier, shows a less obvious difference from  United Airlines, possibly suggesting that their operation focused on the East Cost is efficient for the flights departing from New York City.
 Hawaiian Airlines and Alaskan Airlines appear to be somewhat different from other carriers perhaps because they are more specialized in particular flight times and destinations compared to their rivals.
 In particular, the flights to Hawaii may have distinct delay patterns that are concentrated on certain date-hours of the peak vacation seasons.

 ##  Reflections

-In this introduction, we have reviewed the tools of `deplyr` and `ggplot2` packages as a starting point for data analyses and visualization in R. This new generation of tools is a data exploration language as much as a set of functions to shortcut traditional data manipulation  methods in R. This language provides a very intuitive system of translating our inquiries to the data analysis in R.
+In this introduction, we have reviewed the tools of `deplyr` and `ggplot2` packages as a starting point for data analyses and visualization in R. This new generation of tools is a data exploration language as much as a set of functions to shortcut traditional data manipulation methods in R. This language provides an intuitive system of translating our inquiries to the data analysis in R.

 Using the flight dataset, we have also investigated flight delay patterns.
 We find that airport congestion is unlikely a major cause of delay in New York City.
 There are small differences in the air time (e.g. less than 5 minutes) across carriers for a given destination although it remains unclear how this relates to the delay patterns.

 In fact, the concept of "delay" is complicated because it is defined in reference to the scheduled departure and arrival times, which may differ by carrier.
 A delay would not include the time sitting in the airplane before taking off or after landing as long as it is within the schedule.
 It might be more interesting to compare scheduled flight duration instead of delays or air time.
 (Such an analysis would involve somewhat complicated manipulations of date and time with our flight data.)